Radio wasn't part of the plan but neither was starting a podcast & live-stream company.

-I hope to have inspired so many others at a critical fork in the road on how to take that big step in their life with as little fear as possible.
-Sharing the stories of so many that have taken a leap of faith to better their life was a passion project that came out of redirecting my focus more on my personal life resulting in the Pajama Podcast!
+I hope to have inspired so many others at a critical fork in the road on how to take that big step in their life.
+Sharing the stories of so many that have taken a leap of faith to better their life was a passion project that came out of redirecting my focus more on my personal life resulting in the Pajama Podcast and LIVE Online With Brody!